This blog was originally published on 03/6/2017 and updated on 7/16/2020.

-For those of you worried about negative responses to what makes you ask.
-Be prepared to say, "I always want to make sure that I answer your questions to the fullest of my ability.
+Worried that you’ll get a negative response to this Calibrated Question?
+Don’t be.
+If the other side seems frustrated by your response, say something like this: “I always want to make sure that I answer your questions to the fullest of my ability.
 At no point do I want you to feel misled.”

 3. How do we know your team is on board?

-This question is designed not only to unify the team on the other side, but the answer will also indicate whether or not they actually plan on doing business with you and honoring agreements.
+This question is designed to unify the team on the other side.
+And the answer will also indicate whether or not they actually plan on doing business with you and honoring their agreements.